mesosphere/cd-demo/README.md

 ![deployed-app](/img/deployed-jekyll-app.png)

-7. Now let's run the dynamic slaves demo.
+7. Now let's run the dynamic agents demo.
 It will create 50 jobs that will randomly fail.

     ```
-    python bin/demo.py dynamic-slaves http://my.dcos.cluster/
+    python bin/demo.py dynamic-agents http://my.dcos.cluster/
     ```

-8. Navigate back to the Jenkins and/or DC/OS UI to show build slaves spinning up manually.
+8. Navigate back to the Jenkins and/or DC/OS UI to show build agents spinning up manually.

 ### Uninstalling